Dr. Le's Chiropractic & Wellness, L.L.C. Offers Treatment with Relaxing Effects

 SPINAL MANIPULATION TREATMENT

-Dr. Le's Chiropractic & Wellness, L.L.C. uses gentle spinal manipulation applied to the cervical, thoracic and lumbar spine areas to reduce pain.
-Spinal manipulation of the thoracic spine efficiently manages painful mechanical thoracic spine pain better than placebo treatment.
+Dr. Le's Chiropractic & Wellness, L.L.C. utilizes gentle spinal manipulation applied to the cervical, thoracic and lumbar spine areas to decrease pain.
+Spinal manipulation of the thoracic spine efficiently influences painful mechanical thoracic spine pain better than placebo treatment.
 (5) Effects of thoracic manipulation transcend the thoracic spine.
-Advantages of manipulation of the thoracic spine extend to the cervical spine for patients with bilateral chronic mechanical neck pain.
-Thoracic thrust manipulation and non-thrust mobilization produce similar changes in patients’ pressure pain thresholds and decrease neck pain intensity.
-(6) These are benefits of Auburn chiropractic care Dr. Le's Chiropractic & Wellness, L.L.C. is well-trained to deliver.
+Benefits of manipulation of the thoracic spine extend to the cervical spine for patients with bilateral chronic mechanical neck pain.
+Thoracic thrust manipulation and non-thrust mobilization deliver similar changes in patients’ pressure pain thresholds and reduce neck pain intensity.
+(6) These are benefits of Auburn chiropractic care Dr. Le's Chiropractic & Wellness, L.L.C. is well-trained to provide.

 CONTACT Dr. Le's Chiropractic & Wellness, L.L.C.